Multiple inference requests with kluster.ai¶

 # Loop through all .jsonl files in the data folder

-for file in os.listdir(DATA_FOLDER):
+for data_dir in filenames:

 print(f"Uploading file {data_dir}")